MicrosoftDocs/nav-content/dynamics-nav-app/admin-manage-documents.md

 ---
-title: Manage, delete, or compress documents | Microsoft Docs
+title: Manage, delete, or compress documents
 description: Keep your historical data or delete it.
 author: edupont04